Installing TLS/SSL Certificates in Apache Server

 This article assumes that you have experience with Apache 2 and configuring Virtual Hosts in Linux or Windows.

-You can download the files required to install the TLS/SSL certificate in the Apache web server from the RCL Portal on the Certificate Details page.
+You can download the files required to install the TLS/SSL certificate in the Apache web server from the RCL SSL Portal on the Certificate Details page.

 Files Required